-Revalidation is the process by which doctors demonstrate they are up to date and fit to practice.
+Revalidation is the process by which UKPHR and GMC Public Health Registrants demonstrate they are up to date and fit to practice.
+Other members of the public health workforce may have similar systems to ensure that they are up to date and fit to practice.

-On these pages, you will find guidance and resources to support doctors, appraisers and responsible officers.
+On these pages, you will find guidance and resources to support professionals subject to revalidation requirements, appraisers and responsible officers.

 If you have any questions about appraisal and revalidation, please email us.